learnbin.net nav logo

 05. VFA No – Volatile fatty acids

-The VFA no of latex is the no of grams of KOH equivalent to the volatile fatty acids in latex-containing 100g of total solids content.
+The VFA no of latex is the no of grams of KOH equivalent to the volatile fatty acids in latex containing 100g of total solids content.
 VFA number is an indication of good preservation.
 Only checking ammonia content is not enough to predict preservation.
 Because it gives only the amount of ammonia present in latex.
-By checking the percentage of fatty acid anions present in the latex, we can predict bacteria activity in the latex.
-If the anion content is high, that means the bacteria growth is high.
-Therefore, the VFA number is a critical parameter.

 06. KOH Number

-KOH no is defined as the no of grams of KOH equivalent to the anions present as ammonium salts in a sample of latex-containing 100g of total solids.
+KOH no is defined as the no of grams of KOH equivalent to the anions present as ammonium salts in a sample of latex containing 100g of total solids.
 The test method used here is pH titration of latex with a standard KOH solution.
 The steady increase in KOH number indicates the growth in the concentration of ammonium soaps.

 07. MST